danoponline/Home_Service_Robot/README.md

 There are five tasks in this project.
 All the script files to run are in `<This repo>/my_home_service_robot/scripts` folder.

 ### SLAM Testing
 In this task, we use slam_gmapping package to generate a map of our environment.
-This map will be use for the incomming tasks. `test_slam.sh` is the name of the script file.
+This map will be used for the incomming tasks. `test_slam.sh` is the name of the script file.
 This script runs gazebo, slam_gmapping, rviz, and teleop.
 After mapping, the map can be saved using a command
 ```
 rosrun map_server map_saver
 ```